VilnaCRM-Org/php-service-template/README.md

-purge                        Purge cache and logs sh                           Log to the docker container start                        Start docker stats                        Commits by the hour for the main author of this project stop                         Stop docker and the Symfony binary server up                           Start the docker hub (PHP, caddy)
+purge                        Purge cache and logs sh                           Log to the docker container start                        Start docker stop                         Stop docker and the Symfony binary server up                           Start the docker hub (PHP, caddy)
 ```